vchabri/vchabri.github.io/_pages/students.md

 * [Enikő BARTÓK](https://l2s.centralesupelec.fr/u/bartok-eniko/) (now PhD Student at L2S/CentraleSupélec and IFPEN)
   - MSc in Statistics, Learning and Algorithms (MS2A) at Sorbonne University
   - Intern from May to October 2022
-  - Subject: ``_Global sensivity analysis in the presence of trigger variables_''
+  - Subject: ``_Global sensitivity analysis in the presence of trigger variables_''
   - Advisors: J. Pelamatti, <ins> V. C.</ins> and B. Iooss
 * [Edgar JABER](https://edgarjaber.github.io/) (now PhD Student at ENS Paris-Saclay - LISN and EDF R&D)
   - 3rd year at CentraleSupélec & MSc in Analysis, Modeling, Simulation (AMS) at Paris-Saclay University